Artist management services are very personalized. Please contact us with as much information as possible to start a dialog with our team, providing:

 I’m needing to schedule a Takedown for my release and wondering if Circulate Music can re-release it for me?

-Yes, so long as you retain your ISRCs and in most cases the UPC for the release.
+Yes, so long as you retain your ISRC for each release.
 This is essential in keeping your stats up on Apple Music + Spotify.
+To do so, we need to schedule a re-release, and then wait 3-4 business days until you schedule a ‘take-down’ of the same release aggregated by your previous distributor of such release.

 There’s a Territory I need Carved-Out.
 Can Circulate Music distribute to the rest of the world?